segmentio/segment-docs/src/connections/storage/catalog/snowflake/index.md

 ### Prerequisites

-To set up the Snowflake destination in Segment, you must have, at a minimum, the following [Snowflake privileges](https://docs.snowflake.com/en/user-guide/security-access-control-overview#label-access-control-overview-privileges){:target="_blank"}:
+To set up the virtual warehouse, database, role, and user in Snowflake for Segment's Snowflake destination, you must have the `ACCOUNTADMIN` role, or, a custom role with the following [Snowflake privileges](https://docs.snowflake.com/en/user-guide/security-access-control-overview#label-access-control-overview-privileges){:target="_blank"}:

 - [CREATE WAREHOUSE](https://docs.snowflake.com/en/sql-reference/sql/create-warehouse#access-control-requirements){:target="_blank"}: Used to create a Segment-specific virtual warehouses
 - [CREATE DATABASE](https://docs.snowflake.com/en/sql-reference/sql/create-database#access-control-requirements){:target="_blank"}: Used to create a Segment-specific database
 - [CREATE ROLE](https://docs.snowflake.com/en/sql-reference/sql/create-role#access-control-requirements){:target="_blank"}: Used to create the role that the Segment user assumes in your Snowflake instance